 Sciatic-like pain is very common problem with a multitude of causes.
 Proper diagnosis can be difficult and — given the limited time many providers have to spend with each patient —usually requires imaging and other costly diagnostic tests.
 Treatment tends to focus more on affecting the symptoms and not treating the actual condition.
 Treatment options usually involve rest/limited activity, medications for pain relief, epidural steroid injections, and weeks of therapy.

-Because sciatica can be a symptom of several different underlying problems, it’s important to seek care from a musculoskeletal expert.
-Your Airrosti provider is expertly trained to properly assess and diagnose your injury and identify the specific cause of your systems.
+Because sciatica can be a symptom of several different underlying problems, it’s important to seek care from a skilled musculoskeletal provider.
+Airrosti providers can help diagnose your injury and identify the specific cause of your systems.
 He/she will then recommend an individualized treatment plan to eliminate the true source of your pain and prevent future recurrence.

 If you’re suffering from sciatic-like pain, schedule your Airrosti appointment today.